aws/iot-atlas/src/hugo/content/en-us/contribute/_index.md

 ---
-title: "Contribute"
+title: "Contribute to the Atlas"
 ---

 This section provides guidance and resources on how to contribute to the IoT Atlas.
 It covers:

+- Authoring and testing new content
-- [ ] Guidelines for content creation using Hugo
+- Guidelines for content creation using Hugo
-- [ ] Style guide
-- [ ] Templates for different content types
+- Templates for different content types
-- [ ] Process for creating and validating content locally

-By following the same set of guidelines, this helps ensure the consistency of the Atlas from page to page.
+Following these guidelines helps ensure the consistency of the Atlas from page to page.

 ## Authoring new content